aaronzercher/PowerShell-User-Backup-Restore-Script/README.md

 3. Registry settings:
    - Mapped Network drives
    - Printers (network and PDF)
+4. The Backup script clears browser cache before beginning the backup.
+This helps reduce the size of the backed up data.
+Currently Chrome and Firefox are only cleared.
+More could be added if needed.

 The Prompt for Technician, Username, and password are used for my works criteria and can be omitted or changed.